outdreamer/build-a-cure/docs/tasks/examples.md

 # generate solution automation workflow insight paths

-## specific insight paths to generate solution automation workflows using structural definitions of core problem/solution components like difference & relevance & truth & cost
+## specific insight paths to generate solution automation workflows using structural definitions of core problem/solution components like similarity/difference, relevance, truth, & cost

+	- the reason this works is that a problem/error contains structural similarities to its solution, like how a puzzle (a problem having structure 'isolated pieces') has solution structure 'fitting pieces together' or how a problem structure like 'imbalance' has solution structure 'balance'
+	- so the point is to identify solution structure & find the interface where similarities & differences in problem/solution structure are clear and the problem/solution structures can be adjacently connected

 	- identify relevance structures (connections, truth, organization, optimization, usefulness) of high-similarity structures (extremes, opposites, reduction & isolation/distribution functions) in error structures (like an imbalance) of high-variation structures (power distribution, positive/negative charge, priority direction/extremity, causal direction)